Theby/Kakeibo/README.md

 This app helps you track your expenses and income.

-Also a sandbox for SQL test and graphic design.
+Also a sandbox for SQL test, UI and graphic design.